dimasmsedge/SmsEdge-API-Examples-PHP/README.md

-# SmsEdge API php exaples
+# SMSEdge API - PHP examples
-* This repo is intended to demonstrate to the programmer how to use the api core function of SmsEdgeApi Class You can enter the documentation for more details https://developers.smsedge.io/v1/reference
+* This repository is intended to demonstrate to the programmer how to use the API core function of SmsEdgeApi Class.
+You can browse API documentation for more details: https://developers.smsedge.io/v1/reference